NicodemusGurion/nicodemusgurion.github.io/islam/02-Muhammad.md

 The fact that other men are not drawn to sexually abuse children makes Muhammad flabbergasted.

-## Muhammed used to put his face into Aishas crotch and recite Quran verses when she was menstruating {#crotch-talk}
+## He used to put his face into Aishas crotch and recite Quran verses when she was menstruating {#crotch-talk}

 [Sunan Ibn Majah 634](https://sunnah.com/ibnmajah:634)

 > …'Aishah said: "The Messenger of Allah used to put his head in my lap when I was menstruating and recite Qur'an."

-## Muhammad used to fondle Aisha when she was menstruating {#fondling-aisha}
+## He used to fondle Aisha when she was menstruating {#fondling-aisha}

 [Sahih al Bukhari 299](https://sunnah.com/bukhari:299)

 > Narrated 'Aisha: The Prophet  and I used to take a bath from a single pot while we were Junub.
 During the menses, he used to order me to put on an Izar (dress worn below the waist) and used to fondle me. …

-## Muhammad used to suck on Aishas tongue
+## He used to suck on Aishas tongue

 [Sunan Abi Dawud 2386](https://sunnah.com/abudawud:2386)